zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### User interface(UI)

 ## V
+### Vue components
+- A collection of elements that are encapsulated into a group that can be accessed through one single element
 ### Vue instance
 - The Vue instance is the middleman between the DOM and the business logic
 ### Vue.js